 - The race is nonpartisan (i.e., prohibited from qualifying or campaigning based upon party affiliation) (e.g., judicial and school board offices, nonpartisan special districts or local referendum questions).

-Additionally, there is also a potential chance that the Board of County Commission District 4 may be a Universal Primary Contest, due to the fact that currently both candidates have the same party affiliation.
-If this race does become a Universal Primary Contest, then this race will appear on all Primary ballots and will not be on the General Ballot in November.
+Additionally, the race for Board of County Commission District 4 is a Universal Primary Contest, due to the fact that currently both candidates have the same party affiliation.
+This race will appear on all Primary ballots and will not be on the General Ballot in November.